Skip to main content

 Creating skills

-Use /create-skill to create workflow skills — /setup-rules focuses exclusively on rules and cross-tool compatibility (AGENTS.md).
+Use /create-skill to create workflow skills — /setup-rules focuses exclusively on rules and MCP documentation.